GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_listing/index.md

 results.

 Marquee image: 1400x560 pixels
-: This image is used if your item is chosen for the marquee feature (the rotating carousel on the top of the Chrome Web Store homepage).
+: Used if your item is chosen for the marquee feature (the rotating carousel on the top of the Chrome Web Store homepage).
 To increase your chances of being featured, ensure your marquee image is uncluttered, high-resolution, and has consistent branding elements to your other assets so users can immediately associate it with your